Child’s Pose (Balasana) In Yoga

 Common Mistakes To Avoid When Doing Child’s Pose

-It is very easy to commit mistakes when doing Child’s Pose in yoga.
+It is very easy to commit mistakes when doing exercises in yoga.
 That is why it is important to be mindful of your body alignment and form while doing this pose.
-An incorrect practice of Child’s Pose can lead to injury.
-Here are some common mistakes that should be avoided:

 • Misalignment of the hips: